How to Start a Food Business From Home in New York

 We will discuss all of these below.

-Which Foods Can You Prepare?
+Which Foods Can You Prepare and Sell From Home?

-But there are many items the law does not allow you to produce at home for commercial purposes.
+But there are many food items the law does not allow you to produce at home for commercial purposes.
 These include fluid dairy products, products with raw nuts, and chocolate candy.
 The website for the New York Department of Agriculture and Markets maintains a list of foods you can and cannot make.

 Generally, food manufacturers and sellers must have a license to operate in New York.
 But you can request an exemption from the New York Department of Agriculture and Markets.
 Your kitchen will be subject to inspection, and your water (if on a private system) must be tested for potability.